Starting an LLC in New Jersey in 6 Steps

 Step 2: Choose a Registered Agent in NJ

 When forming an LLC in NJ, an individual can serve as a registered agent as long as they are a state resident.
 This includes a member or manager of the LLC.
-Alternatively, a company that’s authorized to operate in NJ can serve as the registered agent for a business.
+Alternatively, a company that’s authorized to operate in New Jersey can serve as the registered agent for a business.
 The registered agent of your NJ LLC must have a physical address in New Jersey (P.O. boxes are not sufficient), which is called the registered office.

 Step 3: Obtain an NJ Business License

 If your business uses a trade name that’s different from the company’s legal name, you must register the trade name with the Division of Revenue.
 New Jersey calls such trade names “alternate names.”
 Other states use the term “fictitious business name” or “DBA” (“doing business as” name).
-The fee to register an alternate name is $50, and the process can be completed online, by mail, or over the counter at the Division of Revenue’s Trenton, NJ office.
+The fee to register an alternate name is $50, and the process can be completed online, by mail, or over the counter at the Division of Revenue’s Trenton, New Jersey office.

 Step 4: File Your Certificate of Formation

-The next step—and the most important one—when forming an LLC in NJ is to file your certificate of formation with the NJ Division of Revenue.
+The next step—and the most important one—when forming an LLC in New Jersey is to file your certificate of formation with the NJ Division of Revenue.
 The certificate of formation, sometimes referred to as the articles of organization, officially establishes your authority to operate as a New Jersey LLC.
 Although you can request a paper copy of the form, the quickest option is to file your certificate of formation online.
-The filing fee for the certificate of formation $125.
+The filing fee for the certificate of formation is $125.